-COCs (initial PHA's) decision as to whether to accept late billing will be based on internal COC factors, including the initial PHA's leasing or funding status.
-If COC has not received an initial billing notice from the receiving PHA within the billing deadline and does not intend to honor the late billing, it will contact the receiving PHA to inform them that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
-In this case, COC will send the receiving PHA a written confirmation of its decision by mail.
+COCThe initial PHA's decision as to whether to accept late billing will be based on internal COCPHA factors, including COCthe initial PHA's leasing or funding status.
+If COCthe PHA has not received an initial billing notice from the receiving PHA within the billing deadline and does not intend to honor the late billing, it will contact the receiving PHA to inform them that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
+In this case, COCthe PHA will send the receiving PHA a written confirmation of its decision by email or other confirmed delivery method.